thzthix/Tic-Tac-Toe/README.md

 ### descriptions

 A simple Tic Tac Toe game played with a computer player.
-Implemented by HTML,CSS Javascript.

 ### Screenshot